appreciated/maven-springboot-electron/README.md

 * When building the Electron application an OpenJDK will be included to start the Java web application

 ## Proof of concept
-This purpose of this project was soley of the personal interrest to show that this concept (Electron -> JDK -> Java Application) is possible.
-This project should be used with care, since it causes a lot of resources to be wasted on the client-side (Why would I need to install a Browser + an OpenJDK just to use a Java Web application?).
-To get rid at least of the OpenJDK is to use GraalVM native images.
-Currently I guess it is not possible to get rid of the browser.
-Also basic things as updating, logging etc. is currently not being taken care of.
+This purpose of this project was soley of the personal interrest to show that this concept (Electron -> JDK -> Java Web Application) is possible.
+Before taking it into production, you should check your requirements carefully.
+On one hand the project is in its current form far from ideal, a lot of resources on the client-side are being wasted (Why would I need a Browser and a OpenJDK just to use a Java Web application as a desktop application?).
+If it needs to be Java, why not use Swing or JavaFX?
+It could f.e. be a good solution for use-cases before migrating to the cloud.
+A improvement to the concept could be done by getting rid of the OpenJDK by using native images of the GraalVM.
+To get rid of the browser is currently not possible.
+If PWAs get available for all platforms, and are being allowed for applications runnning on localhost, the browser could eventually be droppen.
+Currently a updater functionality is missing.
+Logging needs to be done manually.

 ## How to build
 `mvn clean install -Pproduction`